Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 # Creating relations

 - We create the relations in the following manner:
-  - For each entity type, create a relation that includes all simple attributes of the entity
+  - For _each entity type_, create a relation that includes all simple attributes of the entity
-  - For M:N (many-to-many) relationship types, create a _"bridge relation"_ to represent the relationship
+  - For _M:N (many-to-many) relationship types_, create a _"bridge relation"_ to represent the relationship
-  - For multi-valued attributes, create a new relation to represent the multi-valued attribute.
-For example, a person may have several phone numbers, but in a relation, multi-valued attributes are not allowed
+  - For _multi-valued attributes_, create a new relation to represent the multi-valued attribute.
+For example, a person may have several phone numbers, but multi-valued attributes are not allow in relations

 ---